crest-cassia/oacis_docker/oacis/README.md

 - SSH settings are configured such that an SSH connection to the container itself becomes possible.
 - Unprivileged user `oacis` in group `oacis` with ownership over `home/oacis`.
     - OACIS is installed at `~/oacis` for `oacis` user.
+- `setup_ns_model.sh`, which installs a sample simulator and registeres it to the OACIS.

 ## Basic Usage